Scotland has over a thousand castles, so how do you choose which ones to visit?

 Stirling Castle Guided Tour from Edinburgh

-Stirling Castle is both rich in history and stories and also offers fantastic views over Stirling.
+Stirling Castle is rich in history and stories and also offers fantastic views over Stirling.

 Particularly impressive is Stirling Castle’s Great Hall.
 Built for James IV in 1503, it is said to be the grandest of its kind ever built in Scotland and was used for feasts, dances and pageants.
 The exterior wall is yellow, rendered in Royal Gold harling, a symbol of the wealth and importance of the Stewarts.

-The Queen Anne Garden is beautiful and along the side, you’ll find buildings housing exhibitions about the castle and its Royal occupants through the ages.
-Looking at all the portraits of King James IV, I searched for any family resemblance.
+The Queen Anne Garden is beautiful, and along the side, you’ll find buildings housing exhibitions about the castle and its Royal occupants through the ages.
+Looking at King James IV’s portraits, I searched for any family resemblance.

 I wondered whether it was perhaps good that my ancestral line to King James IV was on the illegitimate side.
 I’m not sure I’d like the responsibility and media attention of being a ‘Royal’.